How do you know if you have a slow dog? He brings you yesterday’s paper.

 Why Train My Dog?

 Training your dog helps you to bond (become closer) with your dog.
 The more you train him, the more he will understand you.
 And the more you work and play with your dog, the more you will understand him.
 Always remember to make training a fun and interesting game for your dog.
+In fact, you can make it fun for kids by having them sign a dog contract to ensure they commit to training their dogs.

 In the past, dogs were bred to perform specific jobs like herd sheep, find rodents, hunt birds and mammals, and work with firemen.